HaoCuii/VirtualR/README.md

 - Tailwind CSS

 ## Tutorial
-This is not my code, and this project is purely here to help me learn about react and tailwind Followed along with this [YouTube tutorial](https://www.youtube.com/watch?v=EwzWg-Joxq0&t=105s).
+This is not my code, and this project is purely here to help me learn about react and tailwind.
+Followed along with this [YouTube tutorial](https://www.youtube.com/watch?v=EwzWg-Joxq0&t=105s).
 [Check out the GitHub repository here](https://github.com/kushald/virtualr).